 Individuals who have applied for legalization under the Immigration Reform and Control Act of 1986 (IRCA) will not have a Social Security Card until they are granted temporary lawful resident status, but are assigned a Social Security Number.
-The letter assigning them the number
+The letter assigning them the number is acceptable verification until they are granted temporary resident status.
+If an individual can provide their number by not the documentation, written certification must be executed by the individual or guardian, if under 18.
+The certification should:

 - a.
 State the individual's name

 - b.
 State the Social Security Number

 - c.
 State that the individual is unable to submit the documentation

 - d.
-Be signed and dated!
+Be signed and dated

-Applicants have 60 days from the date of certification to obtain documentation to verify, the Social Security, number disclosed.
-Applicants who are 62 years of age or older may be granted an additional 60 day extension.

-Other documents that may, be used for verification must show the Social Security number and the number must have been verified by the agency issuing the document.
+Applicants have 60 days from the date of certification to obtain documentation to verify the Social Security number disclosed.
+Applicants who are 62 years of age or older may be granted an additional 60day extension.
+Other documents that may be used for verification must show the Social Security number and the number must have been verified by the agency issuing the document.
 Examples of other documents acceptable are:

-- Driver's License

-- Bank Statements:

-- Earning Statements or Payroll Stubs

-- Federall State, or local agency issued identification card

-- Unemployment benefit letter.

-- Employer, or trade union issued identification card

-- Retirement benefit letter

-- Medical Insurance Company issued identification cardi

-- Life Insurance Policies

-- IRS Form 1099

-- Verification of Social Security benefits with the SSA.

-- Benefit award letters from government agencies

-- Court records (marriage and divorce, judgments or bankruptcy records, real estate or tax notices...

-Other documents that the Housing Agency determines to be adequate evidence of a valid Social Security number.
+- Driver's License - Bank Statements - Earning Statements or Payroll Stubs - Federal, State, or local agency issued identification card - Unemployment benefit letter - Employer or trade union issued identification card - Retirement benefit letter - Medical Insurance Company issued identification card - Life Insurance Policies - IRS Form 1099 - Verification of Social Security benefits with the SSA - Benefit award letters from government agencies - Court records (marriage and divorce, judgements or bankruptcy records, real estate or tax notices. - Other documents that the Housing Authority determines to be adequate evidence of a valid Social Security number.

 Applicants who do not meet the Social Security requirements will be denied admission.
-Residents who do not meet the Social Security requirements are ineligible for continued assistance, which will be terminated:
+Residents who do not meet the Social Security requirements are ineligible for continued assistance, which will be terminated.